vijaykalore/Vijay-AI-CodeGen-Python-Code-Generator-Optimizer/README.md

 EURI_MODEL = "gpt-4.1-nano"
 ```
 3) Deploy with main module: `app.py`.
 The app reads the key from secrets or environment.
+4) Note: The UI will not ask for API keys.
+Keys must be configured on the backend (secrets/env) so shared users can use the app without seeing or entering them.

 ## Notes on safety and keys
 - Never commit your API key.
 Use environment variables or `.env` in local dev only.